oneoffcoder/rpa/source/vocabulary.rst

 .. warning::

-    Saturday and Sunday are borrowed from Lao and transliterations thereof. ``Vas Xaum`` is a transliteration of ``vnaothid`` or ``ວັນອາທິດ`` and ``Vas Thiv`` of ``vansao`` or ``ວັນເສົາ``.
+    Saturday and Sunday are borrowed from Lao and transliterations thereof. ``Vas Xaum`` is a transliteration of ``vansao`` or ``ວັນເສົາ`` and ``Vas Thiv`` of ``vnaothid`` or ``ວັນອາທິດ``.
 There are no real way to say Monday through Friday in Hmong and the days of the week stated here have absolutely no support from the community or any known linguist.
 We are simply following convention with the months.

     A week in Hmong is ``as thiv`` which is borrowed from Lao ``athid`` or ``ອາທິດ``.
 Some speakers are also using ``lis paim`` for the word week, which is a transliteration of Mandarin word ``lǐ bài`` or ``礼拜``.